 Our older neighbours who we engage through the “Love Your Neighbour” programme may be a little more frail or vulnerable than those who join our “Social Clubs”.
 We therefore require a little more commitment from volunteers who would like to support someone in this way.
 In particular, we need a DBS check before we can leave you alone with one of your neighbours.
 Although it takes a little back- and-forth and a few documents we can normally confirm a DBS check within two weeks, and we can still make an introduction to someone who we may think is a good fit for you in the meantime.
 We’ll do this as a team so it’s a nice informal introduction.

-In addition, we need Love Your Neighbour volunteers to make a commitment, if you are willing to, to see your new friend regularly.
-This may be once a month, once a fortnight or once a week – we’ll agree that together.
-But we do need to know that you can be where you say you’re going to be and at a regular given time.
-And we'll need to know, by text or email, whenever you've visited your neighbour and how they're getting on.
+In addition, we need Love Your Neighbour volunteers to make a commitment, if you are willing to, to see your new friend once a week.
+Once a month you'll need to let us know the dates and times of your visits to your older neighbour that month, know, and how they're getting on.

-If you would like to be part of the Love Your Neighbour project, please email [email protected], who’ll let you know much more.
+If you would like to be part of the Love Your Neighbour programme, please email [email protected], who’ll let you know much more.